iangilman/interchange/README.md

 ## Architecture

-CodeKit automatically combines bookmarkl.js, jquery.js, and common.js into bookmarklet.js.
-It does the same for widg.js, jquery.js, and common.js, turning them into widget.js.
+Grunt automatically combines bookmarklet-base.js, jquery.js, and common.js into bookmarklet.js.
+It does the same for widget-base.js, jquery.js, and common.js, turning them into widget.js.
+In general you should only modify files in the `src` folder; the `js` folder is just for the built files.

 Most of the interesting stuff is in common.js.
 At the top, there is a big block of sources (for reading off of websites) and destinations (for linking to websites).

-Using CodeKit for the build system is a bit unusual, but it was the easiest thing when I got started.
-Also, I do like CodeKit, especially its linting feature.
-The downside (besides it being Mac-only and paid software) is that it's constantly changing its codekit-config.json, which adds a lot of noise to the github repository.
-One of these days I'll switch over to something else, I suppose.
-At any rate, some sort of build system is necessary, to minimize the number of files the bookmarklet needs to load.

 Any additional questions, contact ian@iangilman.com.